oroinc/documentation/user_guide/reports.rst

 section you will see all the columns values or their functions for a set of all the entity instances with the same *Grouping* field value.

-For example, you can see a total, average maximum and minimum budget amount for all the opportunities with the same status.
+For example, you can see a total, average maximum and minimum budget amount for each the opportunities with the same status.

 .. caution::

-    You have to add the field(s) grouping is made by to the *COLUMN* section.
+    You have to add the field(s) grouping made by to the *COLUMN* section.

 Grouping Example
 """"""""""""""""